A Gaussian Process View on Observation Noise and Initialization in Wide Neural Networks: Observation Noise through Regularized Gradient Descent

 The introduction of weight-space regularization not only impacts the generalization properties of wide neural networks \citep{hu2020simpleeffectiveregularizationmethods}, but also fundamentally alters their training dynamics.
 In the results proposed by \citet{lee2019wide} ---where the unregularized gradient flow is studied--- these dynamics are crucial to understanding how networks converge to solutions that (in the mean posterior sense) align with Bayesian inference.
-In this section, we analyze the training dynamics of wide neural networks under regularized gradient flow, with a particular focus on the consequences of regularization on the linearization of the network during training.
+This section addresses limitation (i), observation noise, by analyzing the training dynamics of wide neural networks under regularized gradient flow, with a particular focus on how regularization affects network linearization during training.
 We demonstrate that the training trajectory stays arbitrarily close to its linearized counterpart, providing both theoretical justification and insights into how regularization modifies the gradient flow.

-Define $f(\theta) := f(\mathbf{x},\theta)$, $g(\theta) := f(\mathbf{x},\theta) - \mathbf{y} \in \mathbb{R}^{N}$, $J(\theta) := J(\mathbf{x},\theta) \in \mathbb{R}^{N\times p}$ in the training points.\footnote{We assume that $\mathbf{x}_i \neq \mathbf{x}_j$ for $i\neq j$.} We will consider (for NTK parametrization\footnote{See Appendix \ref{appendix: Standard param to NTK subappendix} for standard parametrization.}) the regularized training loss
+Define $f(\theta) := f(\mathbf{x},\theta)$, $g(\theta) := f(\mathbf{x},\theta) - \mathbf{y} \in \mathbb{R}^{N}$, $J(\theta) := J(\mathbf{x},\theta) \in \mathbb{R}^{N\times p}$ in the training points\footnote{We assume that $\mathbf{x}_i \neq \mathbf{x}_j$ for $i\neq j$.}.
+We will consider (for NTK parametrization\footnote{See Appendix \ref{appendix: Standard param to NTK subappendix} for standard parametrization.}) the regularized training loss

 The gradient of this loss is given by